faranalytics/dialog/README.md

 ## Introduction

 Dialog is an orchestration layer for VoIP-Agent applications.
-You can use Dialog as a foundation for building your VoIP-Agent implementation.
+Two common VoIP Agent models exist today: the Speech-to-Speech (S2S) model and the Speech-to-Text with Text-to-Speech (STT–TTS) model.

+The S2S model directly converts spoken input into spoken output, while the STT–TTS model first converts speech into text, which is processed by an Agent; the Agent’s textual response is then converted back into speech.
+Both approaches involve tradeoffs.

+Dialog adopts the STT–TTS model.
+It orchestrates communication between the VoIP, STT, TTS, and Agent modules.
+The framework provides concrete implementations of VoIP, STT, and TTS modules, along with abstract Agent classes designed for subclassing.

 ### Features

-- An easy to understand and extensible modular framework
+- Simple, extensible, modular framework
-- Concrete implementations for VoIP, STT, TTS and abstract Agent implementations
+- Concrete implementations for VoIP, STT, and TTS, plus abstract Agent classes for extension
-- Facilities for multithreaded deployments (coming soon)
+- Multithreaded deployment support (coming soon)
-- Event driven architecture
+- Event-driven architecture
+- Isolated state — modules exchange objects but never share references

 **NB** Dialog is still undergoing active refactoring.
 Prior to 1.0.0, public interfaces may change on turns of the minor and commit messages will be minimal.